 DePontieu has been culling images of two particular types of events on the sun that have long been interesting to scientists.
 One is known as a prominence, which are cool regions within the interface region that appear as giant loops of solar material rising up above the solar surface.
 When these prominences erupt they lead to solar storms that can reach Earth.
 IRIS shows highly dynamic and finely structured flows sweeping throughout the prominence.

-The second type of event is called a spicule, which are giant fountains of gas – as wide as a state and as long as Earth – that zoom up from the sun’s surface at 150,000 miles per hour.
+The second type of event is called a spicule, which are giant fountains of gas – as wide as a state and as long as Earth – that zoom up from the sun’s surface at 150,000 miles (240,000 kilometers) per hour.
 Spicules may play a role in distributing heat and energy up into the sun’s atmosphere, the corona.
-IRIS imaging and spectral data allows us to see at high resolution, for the first time, how the spicules evolve.
+IRIS imaging and spectral data allow us to see at high resolution, for the first time, how the spicules evolve.
 In both cases, observations are more complex than what existing theoretical models predicted.

 This movie shows a numerical simulation of a small area of the solar atmosphere at ~10,000K.
 Numerical models bridge the gap between IRIS observations and the physical mechanisms driving solar events and dynamics.
-Image Credit: NASA/LMSAL/IRIS
+Credit: NASA/LMSAL/IRIS

 “We see discrepancies between these observations and the models and that is great news for advancing knowledge,” said Mats Carlsson, an astrophysicist at the University of Oslo in Norway.
 “By seeing something we don’t understand we have a chance of learning something new.”

 Carlsson helps support the crucial computer model component of IRIS’ observations.
 The computer models require an intense amount of power.
 Modeling just an hour of events on the sun can take several months of computer time.
-IRIS relies on supercomputers at NASA’s Ames Research Center in Moffett Field, California, the Norwegian supercomputer collaboration and the Partnership for Advanced Computing in Europe.
+IRIS relies on supercomputers at NASA’s Ames Research Center in Moffett Field, California, the Norwegian supercomputer collaboration, and the Partnership for Advanced Computing in Europe.

 Such computer models had helped design the IRIS instruments by providing a basis for the instrument performance requirements.
 Currently, they are used for analysis of IRIS data, as they represent the state of knowledge about what scientists understand about the interface region.
 By comparing models with actual observations, researchers figure out where the models fail, and therefore where the current state of knowledge is not complete.